decretist/Dissertation/Chapter4/chapter4.markdown

 *regular expression* is analogous to its use in the term *canons regular*.
 In both cases a rule is being followed.)

-[23] Hockey, “The History of Humanities Computing.”
+[24] Hockey, “The History of Humanities Computing.”

-[24] Winroth, *The Making of Gratian’s Decretum*, 216.
+[25] Winroth, *The Making of Gratian’s Decretum*, 216.

-[25] Much of the analysis from this point forward will take advantage of the specialized capabilities of a Python software library called pandas.
+[26] Much of the analysis from this point forward will take advantage of the specialized capabilities of a Python software library called pandas.
-The name pandas is not a reference to the charismatic animal, but an acronym derived from the term "panel data."
-The package is widely used in the field of data science, and provides a dataframe abstraction that represents two-dimensional numerical word-frequency data in a much more natural way than native Python data structure like lists and dictionaries do.
+The name pandas is not a reference to the charismatic animal but an acronym derived from the term "panel data."
+The package is widely used in the field of data science and provides a dataframe abstraction that represents two-dimensional numerical word-frequency data in a much more natural way than native Python data structure like lists and dictionaries do.
 The pandas dataframe abstraction can be thought of as a